FGBrito/Framework/README.md

 # Framework

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29, API [JSONPlaceholder](https://jsonplaceholder.typicode.com/), [Angular Material](https://material.angular.io/) e node version v14.18.1.

+A API a ser utilizada está publicada em
 ## Development server
+Run `npm start`or  for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+or

-Run `ng serve` for a dev server.
+Run `ng serve`or  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding